CHTC/chtc-website-source/_uw-research-computing/facilitation-team.md

 ## Training

-The facilitation team offers occasional training sessions for CHTC users.
+The Facilitation Team offers occasional training sessions for CHTC users.
 Upcoming training events are announced via the CHTC Users email list and are listed on the CHTC events page: